amplitude/amplitude-docs/content/collections/funnel-analysis/funnel-analysis-build.md

 A funnel analysis shows how your users are navigating specific sequences of events in your product.
 Funnel Analysis charts are built using the Events Module and the Segmentation Module.
 To create a Funnel Analysis chart, you’ll just need to tell Amplitude what those events are, and which users it should include in the analysis.

+{{partial:admonition type='note'}}
-**NOTE:**You can include both active and inactive events in your funnel analyses, but most customers find their Amplitude charts are more insightful when they focus on active events.
+You can include both active and inactive events in your funnel analyses, but most customers find their Amplitude charts are more insightful when they focus on active events.
+{{/partial:admonition}}

 To build a Funnel Analysis chart, follow these steps: